 Below is a calendar listing the dates for the other three periods: the general enrollment period (GEP), annual enrollment period (AEP) and Medicare Advantage enrollment period (MAOEP).

 The general annual enrollment period is for new Medicare enrollees, whereas the annual enrollment period is for existing beneficiaries.
-If you’re already enrolled and looking to change your existing coverage, then you need to enroll during the annual enrollment period.Don't Leave Your Health to ChanceFind a local Medicare plan that fits your needs by connecting with a licensed insurance agent.
+If you’re already enrolled and looking to change your existing coverage, then you need to enroll during the annual enrollment period.Have you selected your 2024 Medicare plan?Maximize your Medicare savings by connecting with a licensed insurance agent.
+Annual Enrollment is open until December 7th.

 Initial Enrollment Period for Medicare